Present State And Future of E-Vehicles in India

 The above figure clearly shows that e- vehicles need lots of attention before they can catch up with petroleum or diesel-powered vehicles.
 The question now arises as to why the e-vehicle sector in India has been slow to grow.
 We will examine the obstacles from the customer and manufacturer perspectives.

-Why customers Are Still Not Confident With E- Vehicles in India
+Why Customers Are Still Not Confident With E- Vehicles in India

-One of the biggest reasons why e -vehicles sales have not picked up speed in India is the skepticism of the consumers towards e -vehicles.
+One of the biggest reasons why e-vehicles sales have not picked up speed in India is the skepticism of the consumers towards e -vehicles.
 They are still not confident with electric technology.
-Let us look at some of the fear that pushes consumers away from e- vehicles
+Let us look at some of the fear that pushes consumers away from e- vehicles.

 Range Anxiety

 One of the first fears that come to the mind of any consumer is range anxiety.
 Since e-vehicles in India cannot be filled instantly like petroleum vehicles and batteries take at least 1 hour even on a fast charger to charge completely, it puts doubts in the minds of the consumers.
 However, the situation is improving for e-vehicles.
-‘Simple One Electric Scooter’ claims a range of 236 KM and Ola S1 offers a range of 181 KM on the single charge.
+‘Simple One Electric Scooter’ claims a range of 236 KM and Ola S1 offers a range of 181 KM on a single charge.

 Charging Infrastructure